 I have recently begun to see this track record as an opportunity for vendors that we consult with that compete against SAP.

 Vendors that compete against SAP can use this as ammunition against SAP, but first, two things have to happen.

-- Know the History: The vendor has to know this history or have access to the history.
+- Know the History: The vendor has to know this history or have access to history.
 We work with software vendors of various levels of familiarity with SAP’s history and antics.
 Some of these vendors have ex-SAP employees working for them.
 Other vendors have no one who has ever even worked on an SAP project.
 For the last vendor, they need to be apprised of what the SAP history is, as most will not know.
-For the first type of vendor, they most likely know the history, particularly in the space where they compete… However, it takes more than knowing.
+For the first type of vendor, they most likely see the past, particularly in the space where they compete… However, it takes more than understanding.
 It means using this information as part of a joint marketing and sales campaign against SAP.

 Let us take a fertile example.
 Netweaver.

 Netweaver was the primary marketing tentpole that preceded HANA (SAP’s new database).
 For a while, you could not read about an SAP announcement without some reference being made to Netweaver.